 Joe was arrested in July of 1995 and was charged and later convicted of not just my cousin’s murder, but also for the torture and abuse, mental harm, child enticement that he committed against that Thad Phillips.
 Joe Clark is now serving a hundred-year sentence in the Wisconsin state prison sentence system.

 That was how I came into law enforcement; it was at that point that I realized that maybe being a fashion designer wasn’t what I was meant to do.
-So, I changed my major to criminal justice and behavioral science and law, graduated two years later, and from there, I applied at police departments in Wisconsin.
+So, I changed my major to criminal justice and behavioral science and law (See: Best Majors For Law Enforcement), graduated two years later, and from there, I applied at police departments in Wisconsin.
 I then started my law enforcement career as a patrol officer at the Wausau Police Department in Northern Wisconsin.

 I worked there for a few years before I saw a posting for a job at the Wisconsin Department of Justice as a special agent.
 I knew going into my law enforcement career that I wanted to work cases involving missing children because of what happened with my cousin Chris.
 So, I applied and got that job.
 I was so excited to be a special agent, but I didn’t start working on missing children’s cases.
 It was 1999 and there was no AMBER Alert program; there was no child abduction response team in Wisconsin or in the U.S., for that matter, when my cousin was murdered, when Thad Phillips went missing and was tortured, or when I started with the Wisconsin Department of Justice.

 I started out as a narcotics agent investigating drug crimes and did that for six or seven years.
+There are many jobs in law enforcement.
 Then, an opening came up in our Internet Crimes Against Children (ICAC) unit.
 I was really passionate about that work, and I was lucky to be able to transfer into that unit as a special agent.